xshen053/memory-magician/docs/userstories.md

 - [x] I want to add a card (periodically showup, every 3 weeks..., now set half year)
 - [ ] for card I checked, instead of showing the timer, show the time I spent on it
 - [ ] filter card to display, e.g., only want to see general card
+- [x] reduce the time to send data, batch

 ### reminder functionaility